mitodl/open-edx-plugins/src/ol_openedx_checkout_external/README.rst

 ::

-    1. Create a new ecommerce configuration in http://<LMS_BASE>/admin/commerce/commerceconfiguration with "basket_checkout_page=/checkout-external/"  (When set, the ecommerce will redirect the `Upgrade Course` requests to this plugin)
+    1. Create a new ecommerce configuration in http://<LMS_BASE>/admin/commerce/commerceconfiguration with following values:

+        a.
+Set value for "Basket checkout page" to "/checkout-external/".
+(When set, the ecommerce will redirect the `Upgrade Course` requests to this plugin)

+        b.
+"Enabled" checked.

+        c.
+"Checkout on ecommerce service" checked.

+        d.
+Other values are arbitrary, but you can fill them out as per your need.

-    2. Make sure to create CourseModes(e.g. Verified) for the courses with non-empty and unique SKU value.
+    2. Make sure to create CourseModes(e.g. "Verified") for the courses with non-empty and unique SKU value.

 How To Use